 The de Brabander & Glastra’s (2021) Unified Model of Task-Specific Motivation (UMTM) integrates several motivation theories to provide a framework of constructs that are essentially needed to describe qualitatively and quantitatively the motivation for a course of acting at a specific time.
 It is used by the authors to explore the readiness of teachers to learn about ICT use.
 Finally, Tabatabaee et al. (2018) design and validate a model to determine students’ CDP factors contributing to EFL teachers’ success.
 Although it is a model applied to language students, it is not committed to develop language skills but DC.

 From the fourth group, the models that integrate technology to ELT, three of them are addressed to be used with students, and two are not models, but an initiative to join existing theories to implement a new mode of using technology for ELT.
+Only one of the articles is devoted to develop technological awareness in teachers (Yeh and Tseng, 2019).
+The authors do not intend to create a model, but to describe how the integration of the ADDIE Model with teachers’ lesson design affects their CALL professional knowledge.

 Drugova et al. (2021) describe a platform that integrates Mishra and Koehler’s TPACK (2006) and Puentedura (2014) SAMR model for analyzing the process of educational technology integration.
 Vázquez-Cano et al. (2016) use discourse analysis to find out the effectiveness of PLE -Personal Learning Environments- and OER -Open Educational Resources- in affecting DC, fostering content creation and long-life learning skills.
 They see in Blogs’ design and implementation a unique opportunity for the development of PLEs.
 PLEs seems to be a valuable theoretical background to develop true scaffolding learning as it was proposed by the SMCKI Model.
 Attwell (2010, cited by Vasquez-Cano et al, 2016) define PLEs as “the spaces in which people interact and communicate and whose ultimate result is learning and the development of collective know-how” (p.
 65).
 The use of blogs is seen by the authors as a unique opportunity to develop PLEs; however, PLEs are conceived as a collection of digital tools selected for learning, reflecting and collaborating with others.
 This is precisely what becomes interesting in this proposal since for ELT it would be very useful to establish a taxonomy of learning resources organized for the development of language skills and sorting out suggested actions for the construction of learning outcome statements and corresponding suggested activities.